pryley/star-rating.js/README.md

 # star-rating.js

-This plugin transforms a select with numerical-range values (i.e. 1-5) into a dynamic star rating element.
+This zero-dependency plugin transforms a select with numerical-range values (i.e. 1-5) into a dynamic star rating element.

+For convenience, this plugin can also be used as a jQuery plugin (see examples below).

 For production, use the files from the `dist/` folder.